micro-manager/pycro-manager/docs/source/setup.rst

 - Install pycro-manager using ``pip install pycromanager``

-- Download newest version of `micro-manager 2.0 <https://micro-manager.org/wiki/Micro-Manager_Nightly_Builds>`_

-- Download and install Micro-Manager, either by downloding a nightly build from the `Micro-Manager website <https://micro-manager.org/wiki/Micro-Manager_Nightly_Builds>`_, or programatically using the :ref:`installation api <download_install_api>` function:
+- Download and install Micro-Manager, either by manually downloading a nightly build of `Micro-Manager 2.0 <https://micro-manager.org/wiki/Micro-Manager_Nightly_Builds>`_, or programmatically using the :ref:`installation api <download_install_api>` function:

     .. code-block:: python